A model of interacting dark fluids tested with supernovae and Baryon Acoustic Oscillations data: Introduction

 The model considered in this paper relies on the Einstein-Cartan gravitational theory and the universe would be in the scale invariant ultra-violet fixed point of the theory, which we refer as {\it Quantum Field Cosmology} (QFC) model.
 It has been shown in \cite{Xue:2014kna,Xue:2015tmw} that it is possible from this very general theory to propose an expression for the luminosity distance, and hence compare it to observational data.
 This paper aims at realizing this possibility and investigating whether this model, as other interacting dark energy models, offers a viable alternative to the $\Lambda$CDM model.
-Our article shares the same spirit than \cite{Sola:2016jky}: not only it provides a phenomenological interacting dark energy framework, but it also presents theoretical motivations arising from quantum field theory.
-This article is divided as follow: in section \ref{sec:SFC} and \ref{sec:latea}, we present the basic equations of the QFC model and calculate an expression for the luminosity distance.
+Our article shares the same spirit as \cite{Sola:2016jky} or \cite{Novikov:2016hrc,Novikov:2016fzd}: not only it provides a phenomenological interacting dark energy framework, but it also presents theoretical motivations arising from quantum field theory.
+This article is divided as follows: in section \ref{sec:SFC} and \ref{sec:latea}, we present the basic equations of the QFC model and calculate an expression for the luminosity distance.
 In section \ref{sec:fit}, we perform a $\chi^2$ fit to the supernovae data.
-Motivated by the encouraging results, we investigate in section \ref{sec:paramstudy} more systematically the parameter space of our model by asking the following question: which range of the parameter space of the QFC model offers a better alternative than the $\Lambda$CDM model.
+In section \ref{sec:fit}, we include a second data set from Baryon Acoustic Oscillations (BAO) and perform a joint data analysis.
+Motivated by the encouraging results, we investigate in section \ref{sec:paramstudy} more systematically the parameter space of our model by asking the following question: which range of the parameter space of the QFC model offers a better alternative than the $\Lambda$CDM model from the supernovae data.
 Finally, we give conclusions and perspectives in section \ref{sec:ccl}.